stitchdata/docs/_integration-schemas/darksky/forecast.md

       - &precip-type
         name: "precip_type"
         type: "string"
         description: "The type of precipitation occurring at the given time.
-If defined, this property will have one of the following values: rain, snow, or sleet."
+If defined, this property will have one of the following values: `rain`, `snow`, or `sleet`."

       - &pressure
         name: "pressure"